accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-WAI-ARIA offers roles that allow navigation landmarks to be identified.
-These roles are particularly useful for screen reader users, but also for keyboard navigation users, who can benefit from quick navigation features.
+WAI-ARIA provides roles that enable navigation landmarks to be identified.
+These roles are very useful for screen reader users in particular, but also for keyboard navigation users who can benefit from quick navigation functions.

-Roles must be defined in the document according to the nature of the area (using the WAI-ARIA `role` attribute or an HTML tag with an implicit role).
-WAI-ARIA designates 8 landmarks.
+Roles must be defined in the document according to the nature of the region (using the WAI-ARIA `role` attribute or an HTML tag with an implicit role).
+WAI-ARIA designates eight landmarks.

 Five landmarks are used in the document structure (criterion 9.2):
 - `banner`